eglauko/AutoHistoryFork/README.md

-# AutoHistory
+# AutoHistoryFork
-A plugin for Microsoft.EntityFrameworkCore to support automatically recording data changes history.
+A plugin for **Microsoft.EntityFrameworkCore** to support automatically recording data changes history.

+This fork **works** for added entities and support `.Net5.0`, `.Net6.0` and `.Net7.0`, with their respective EFCore versions.

 # How to use

-`AutoHistory` will recording all the data changing history in one `Table` named `AutoHistories`, this table will recording data
+`AutoHistoryFork` will recording all the data changing history in one `Table` named `AutoHistories`, this table will recording data
-`UPDATE`, `DELETE` history.
+`UPDATE`, `DELETE` history and, if you want, `ADD` history.

+This Fork brings two additional fields to the original version: `UserName` and `ApplicationName`.

-1. Install AutoHistory Package
+1. Install AutoHistoryFork Package

-Run the following command in the `Package Manager Console` to install Microsoft.EntityFrameworkCore.AutoHistory
+Run the following command in the `Package Manager Console` to install Microsoft.EntityFrameworkCore.AutoHistoryFork

-`PM> Install-Package Microsoft.EntityFrameworkCore.AutoHistory`
+`PM> Install-Package Microsoft.EntityFrameworkCore.AutoHistoryFork`

-2. Enable AutoHistory
+2. Enable AutoHistoryFork

 ```csharp
 public class BloggingContext : DbContext